 Lions are known for providing many types of assistance to people in need.
 Through the years, we have purchased wheelchairs and walkers, provided food baskets to needy families, sent kids to camp, helped clean up after natural disasters, participated in the Marine Corps Reserve Toys for Tots program, and contributed tens of thousands of dollars to a variety of causes at the local, state, and international levels.

 While most of our community service activities are designed to help people in need, some simply provide the members of our community with good clean fun.
 Over the years, these have included Halloween festivals, parades, and parties; Fourth of July parades and fireworks displays; Pictures with Santa; and our involvement in the annual Easter Egg Hunt at Newton Park.

 While our primary focus is always the Lakeville community, we are also involved with Lions activities at the district, state, and international levels.
-As a result, the Lakeville Lions Club has been the home club of four District Governors.
+As a result, the Lakeville Lions Club has been the home club of five District Governors.

 - Lion Ken Isenberg, who passed away in 2012, served as District Governor during the 1970-71 Lions year.
 Past District Governor Ken and his wife, Eileen, were enthusiastic supporters of the Lions Clubs International Youth Exchange program and hosted several exchange students in their home.

 - Lion Dave Court served as District Governor during the 2000-2001 Lions year.
-Past District Governor Dave served as a trustee for the Indiana Lions Speech and Hearing project for several years, and has chaired our Christmas projects for several years.
+Past District Governor Dave served as a trustee for the Indiana Lions Speech and Hearing project for several years and chaired our Christmas projects for several years.

 - Lion Paul Russell served as District Governor during the 2010-2011 Lions year.
 Past District Governor Paul has been a trustee for the Lions Cancer Control Fund of Indiana since 2006 and served on the Indiana Lions International Convention Committee in 2013-2016.
 With his wife, Lion Rose, he served as co-chair of the organizing committee for the 2016 Indiana Lions State Convention.